Vladimir Dedijer: Origins and family

 Popović.
 Their daughter, Milica, was named for his mother.
-After Olga died in 1943, her widower married again the next year to Vera Krizman, an actress.
+After Olga died in 1943, her widower married again the next year to Vera Križman, an actress and fellow Yugoslav Partisan.
 He and Vera had four children together: daughter Bojana and three sons, Borivoje (Boro), Branimir (Branko), and Marko Dedijer.
 Branko committed suicide at 13, after being interrogated by police about his father's political activities.
 After he returned home, he hanged himself.
 Boro committed suicide in 1966 by jumping off a cliff near his father's house.
 But Dedijer believed that Boro was killed by Slovenian police.